shawntabrizi/awesome-polkadot/README.md

 - [Chopsticks](https://github.com/AcalaNetwork/chopsticks)

 	Chopsticks is a tool that allows developers to simulate and test complex blockchain scenarios without deploying to a "live network" (i.e. no need for a relay chain).
-It is particularly useful at forking any already-live chain, modifying it, and then testing the affects of your modifications.
+It is particularly useful at forking any already-live chain, modifying it, and then testing the effects of your modifications.

 - [Polkadot SDK Version Manager](https://github.com/paritytech/psvm)